-Based on the foregoing, the Board finds that the Award's mitigation of Grievant's termination to a 30-day suspension was not on its face contrary to law or public policy.42 Accordingly, MPD's Request is denied and the matter is dismissed in its entirety with prejudice.
+Based on the foregoing, the Board finds that the Award's mitigation of Grievant's termination to Official Reprimand was not on its face contrary to law or public policy.
+Accordingly, MPD's Request is denied and the matter is dismissed in its entirety with prejudice.